lohrmannkyle/landingPageProj/README.md

-Landing page for The Oden Project.
+Landing page for The Odin Project.

 - HTML
 - CSS